kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/variational_inference.md

 restricted family of distributions $q$.
 This family should be chosen so that it is easy to compute
 $\mathbb{E}_{\mathbf{z}\sim q}[\log p(\mathbf{z}\vert\mathbf{x};\mathbf{\theta})]$.

-A common approach to variational learning called the **mean field** approach is to impose the restriction that $q$ factorizes into products of individual components given the observed data $\mathbf{x}$,
+A common approach to variational learning called the <font face="Lora">mean field</font> approach is to impose the restriction that $q$ factorizes into products of individual components given the observed data $\mathbf{x}$,

 $$
   {p(\mathbf{z}\vert\mathbf{x})=\Pi_i p(z_i\vert\mathbf{x}).}